tooth2/OpenCV-Object-Detection/README.md

 * FAST(Feature accelerated Segments Test): FAST (Features from Accelerated Segment Test) algorithm was proposed by Edward Rosten and Tom Drummond in their paper "Machine learning for high-speed corner detection" in 2006 (Later revised it in 2010).
     * It is several times faster than other existing corner detectors.
     * But not robust to high levels of noise.
 It is dependent on a threshold
-* BRISK
+* BRISK(Binary Robust Invariant Scalable Keypoints)
 * ORB(ORiented Fast Rotated Brief)
 * KAZE, AKAZE

 2. Keypoint Descriptors
-* BRISK
+* BRISK(Binary Robust Invariant Scalable Keypoints): BRISK is equipped with a mechanism for orientation compensation; the orientation of the keypoint and rotation the sampling pattern by that orientation, BRISK becomes somewhat invariant to rotation.
-* BRIEF
+* BRIEF(Binary Robust Independent Elementary Features): in 2010, BRIEF was introduced as the first binary descriptor.
+It does not have an elaborate sampling pattern or an orientation compensation mechanism,  BRIEF takes only the information at single pixels location to build the descriptor.
-* ORB(ORiented Fast Rotated Brief)
+* ORB(ORiented Fast Rotated Brief) : The ORB descriptor is a bit similar to BRIEF.
+It doesn’t have an elaborate sampling pattern as BRISK or FREAK.
+However, ORB uses an orientation compensation mechanism, making it rotation invariant.
-* FREAK(Binary Robust Independent Elementary Features)
+* FREAK(The Fast REtina Keypoint): FREAK is similar to BRISK by having a handcrafter sampling pattern and also similar to ORB by using unsupervised learning techniques to learn the optimal set of sampling pairs.
+FREAK also has an orientation mechanism that is similar to that of BRISK.
-* AKAZE
+* AKAZE(Accelerated KAZE (A-KAZE): A-KAZE uses the A-KAZE detector’s estimation of patch scale to sub-sample the grid in steps that are a function of the patch scale.
 * SIFT : HOG(Histograms of Oriented Gradients) family descriptor

-> Binary and HOG descriptors all rely on patterns of intensity to identify different shapes (like edges) and eventually whole objects (with feature vectors).
+> Binary and HOG descriptors all rely on patterns of intensity to identify different shapes (like edges) and eventually whole objects with feature vectors.
+Hog Family descriptors such as SIFT and SURF are based on histograms of gradients.
+Thus the gradients of each pixel in the patch need some amunt of computational cost.
+Even though SURF speeds up the computation using integral imags, this still isn’t fast enough for some applications compared to Binary descriptors.
+Also, SIFT and SURF are patent-protected.

 3. BF_Matcher (Brute-force descriptor matcher) `cv::BFMatcher`
 For each descriptor in the first set, this matcher finds the closest descriptor in the second set by trying each one.